-The Initial Assessment is the 'gateway' to service provision and, equally, provides a clear and structured rationale for offering an alternative course of action when this appears to be in the child's best interests.
+The Brief Child and Family Assessment is the 'gateway' to service provision and, equally, provides a clear and structured rationale for offering an alternative course of action when this appears to be in the child's best interests.

-Children should only however be accommodated on the basis of an Initial Assessment alone when there is imminent risk or other urgent factors OR when the request for accommodation is to meet a clear time-limited contingency such as a parent having to be admitted to hospital.
+Children should only however be accommodated on the basis of a Brief Child and Family Assessment alone when there is imminent risk or other urgent factors OR when the request for accommodation is to meet a clear time-limited contingency such as a parent having to be admitted to hospital.

-Where it is necessary to accommodate children before a Core Assessment can be completed the agreement with parents should specify that the Authority has agree to accommodate the child for a limited period only.
+Where it is necessary to accommodate children before a Complex Child and Family Assessment can be completed the agreement with parents should specify that the Authority has agree to accommodate the child for a limited period only.